Langevin molecular dynamics derived from Ehrenfest dynamics: Zwanzig's Model and Derivation of Langevin Dynamics

+We now study the Zwanzig model \eqref{ham_zwanzig} and \eqref{zwanzig_eq}.
 It seems reasonable to assume that the many initial positions and velocities of the light particles are impossible to measure and determine precisely.
-Clearly, to predict the dynamics of the heavy particle some information of the light particle initial data is necessary: we shall use an equilibrium probability distribution for the light particles depending only on one parameter -- the temperature $T$.
+Clearly, to predict the dynamics of the heavy particle some information of the light particle initial data is necessary: we shall use an equilibrium probability distribution for the light particles depending only on one parameter -- the temperature $T$ measured in units of the Boltzmann constant.
 Section \ref{gibbs_der} presents a motivation for stochastic sampling of $\psi(0)$ from the {\it Gibbs probability measure}

 The distribution of the initial data $\psi(0)=x^0-\hat\Psi(X^0) + i q^0/m$, using for simplicity $\hat\Psi(X^0)=0$, becomes clear in an orthonormal basis $\{\Psi_j\}_{j=1}^J$ of eigenvectors to $\hat H$, with the corresponding eigenvalues $\{\lambda_j\}_{j=1}^J$, since writing $\psi(0)=\sum_{j=1}^J\gamma_j\Psi_j$ implies